Gstreamer C/C++

 As we will see shortly, there are many callbacks involved with gstreamer.
 In these callbacks, it is useful to have access to our pipeline elements and any other data we may need.
 We therefore often organize everything we need into some data struct.
 In this example, the data struct will only consist of the pipeline elements, as well as the pipeline itself.
 In general, it may include more information such as certain logical states or references to hidden elements.

-Now that we have layed out what our data is, we can start populating it by creating the corresponding elements.
+Now that we have laid out what our data is, we can start populating it by creating the corresponding elements.
 The most important element to create is the pipeline itself, which will have all of the elements as its children.
 We will use gst_pipeline_new and pass in the pipeline's name:

 To create the rtspsrc, rtph264depay, and rtspclientsink elements, we can use a predefined element factory that will produce these elements for us that we can reference by name.
 We accomplish this using gst_element_factory_make, where we pass in the factory type and the name of the element we will create: